kingsdigitallab/refida/README.md

 - [Streamlit](https://streamlit.io/) - to build the dashboard;
 - [Plotly](https://plotly.com/python/) - to create the charts and visualisations.

-> **Info**: Due to time constraints most of these are set up with the default settings.
+> **Note**: Due to time constraints most of these are set up with the default settings.

 ### Models